 p.s.
 If you get time, the introduction section of this article is a very powerful explanation of the problems and challenges faced by surgeons when presented with extensive abdominal neuroendocrine disease.

 EIGHT years ago.
 I was diagnosed with metastatic Neuroendocrine Cancer – 26th July 2010.
 Until I arrived at my 5th anniversary, I hadn’t thought much about how (or if) I should mark these occasions.
 I never thought I would dwell on such things as ‘Cancerversaries‘ but I now totally get why many patients and survivors do.

 There are various types of ‘Cancerversary‘ that for some, could trigger a mix or range of emotions including gratitude, relief and fear of cancer recurrence or growth.
 These milestones could be the date of a cancer diagnosis, the end of a particular type of treatment (anniversary of surgery etc) or a period since no signs or symptoms of cancer were reported.
 Everybody will most likely handle it their own way – and that’s perfectly understandable.

 My cancer is treatable but not curable but I will never call it terminal.
-I’m still here and I intend to be here next year, and for many more years after that!
+Despite some issues this year so far, I’m still here and I intend to be here next year, and for many more years after that!

 It’s good to be busy, it can take your mind off stuff you don’t really want to think about.
 That was my tactic after being diagnosed with incurable Neuroendocrine Cancer.
 I just kept working and working and was still sending work emails and making telephone calls on the day I was being admitted to hospital for major surgery.
 After all, how could they possibly function without me?
 Although I was banned from work after the surgery, I still dropped an email to let them know I was doing cartwheels down the hospital corridor.
 They expected nothing less.